 FEDERAL REGU- LATIONS CITATION Title Applies?
 Enter Yes or No Unit(s) or Facility JUSTIFICATION: 40 CFR 50 NAAQS Yes Facility This regulation is applicable because it applies to all sources in the state of New Mexico.
 40 CFR 52 Approval and Promulgation of Implementation Plans No N/A 40 CFR 52.21 Prevention of Significant Deterioration of Air Quality is not applicable because the facility is not a major Prevention of Significant Deterioration source.
 The remainder of 40 CFR 52 is not applicable because it addresses approval and promulgation of implementation plans.
-NSPS 40 CFR 60, Subpart A General Provisions Potentially yes Potentially applicable to RICE 5 & 6, & fugitive emissions The regulation may apply in the future if 40 CFR Part 60 subpart JJJJ is determined to apply to RICE units 5 and 6, and if subpart OOOOa is found to be applicable to fugitive emissions.
+NSPS 40 CFR 60, Subpart A General Provisions No N/A The regulation applies if 40 CFR Part 60 subpart is determined to be applicable.
+None of the 40 CFR 60 subparts is applicable to the facility equipment.
 NSPS 40 CFR 60, Subpart K Standards of Performance for Storage Vessels for Petroleum Liquids for which Construction, Reconstruction, or Modification Commenced After June 11, 1973, and Prior to May 19, 1978 No N/A This regulation is not applicable because the petroleum liquids storage tanks at the facility have capacities less than the minimum applicability threshold capacity of 40,000 gallons (see §60.110(a)).
 NSPS 40 CFR 60, Subpart Ka Standards of Performance for Storage Vessels for Petroleum Liquids for which Construction, Reconstruction, or Modification Commenced After May 18, 1978, and Prior to July 23, 1984 No N/A This regulation is not applicable because the storage tanks at the facility have capacities less than the minimum applicability threshold capacity of 40,000 gallons (see §60.110a(a)).
 NSPS 40 CFR 60, Subpart Kb Standards of Performance for Volatile Organic Liquid Storage Vessels (Including Petroleum Liquid Storage Vessels) for Which Construction, Reconstruction, or Modification Commenced After July 23, 1984 No N/A This regulation is not applicable because all storage tanks at the facility have capacities less than the minimum applicability threshold capacity of 75 cubic meters (19,812 gallons) or they have a capacity between 75 and 151 cubic meters (40,000 gallons) and store a liquid with a maximum true vapor pressure less than 15.0 kPa (2.2 psi) (see §60.110b(a) & §60.110b(b))).